New businesses and start-up companies may be eligible to apply the R&D tax credit against their payroll taxes for up to five years.

 Additional thresholds may apply if a company develops software for internal use.
 Additionally, activities must be performed in the United States and can’t be funded by another party.

-Eligible R&D costs include these categories:
+Eligible R&D costs include:

 - Wages.
 W-2 taxable wages for employees offering direct support and first-level research supervision.

 - Supplies.
 Supplies used in research, including so-called extraordinary utilities but not capital items or general administrative supplies.

 - Contract research.
 Certain subcontractor expenses if the subcontractor’s tasks qualify when performed by an employee.
 These can include labor, services, or research, but payment can’t be contingent on results.
 In addition, the taxpayer must retain substantial rights in the results, whether exclusive or shared.